WindyBanana/launcify/.ai/services/linear.md

 - Update users when you fix/build something
 - Track your progress on each issue

-It's free for small teams and keeps you organized!"
+It's free with 250 active issues (unlimited team members) and keeps you organized!"
 ```

 ## Setup Process